bjssacademy/advanced-tdd/chapter09/chapter09.md

 #### Random number generators

 Simulations, games and statistical applications often use sources of random numbers.
 Code that relies on these sources is difficult to test.
 Given a random input, we can't predict the output.
 That means we can't write the assert section of our test.
+Oh dear.

 ## Managing dependencies by design